mcgregorandrew/babq/README.md

 # babq
-Bruyere Academic Health Team Billing for Quebec Patients
+Billing Application for Quebec Patients

-This is a tool used periodically to generate billing spreadsheets for the Bruyere Academic Family Health Team.
-It consumes output from the NetMedical EMR system in the form of Patient and Appointement records and then outputs one of the following:
+This is a tool used periodically to generate billing spreadsheets for the Quebec Ministry of Health.
+It consumes output from a NetMedical EMR system in the form of Patient and Appointement records and then outputs one of the following: